fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ### RSAES-OAEP

-the encoding technique involves a mask generation function (MGF) based on a hash function and there is no obvious structure in the encoded block, unlike the PKCS#1v1.5 encoding method.
+an encryption scheme consists of an encryption operation and a decryption operation.
+The encryption operations apply a message encoding operation to a message to produce an encoded message, which is then converted to an integer message representative.
+An encryption primitive is applied to th message representative to produce the ciphertext.
+Reversing this, the decryption operations apply a decryption primitive to the the encoding technique involves a mask generation function (MGF) based on a hash function and there is no obvious structure in the encoded block, unlike the PKCS#1v1.5 encoding method.

 ### Ferguson-Schneier encryption